Swathi-star1306/EXP.NO.9-Simulation-of-Pulse-Code-Modulation/README.md

    libraries: numpy, matplotlib

 # ALGORITHMS
-1. Start the program.
+1. Start the simulation in Google Colab.

-2. Initialize parameters like sampling rate, frequency of analog signal, duration, and number of quantization levels.

-3. Generate time vector using the sampling rate and duration.
+2. Import necessary libraries such as NumPy for numerical operations and Matplotlib for plotting.

-4. Create an analog message signal using a sine wave.
+3. Generate an analog signal, typically a sine wave using NumPy.

-5. Generate a clock signal with a higher frequency to simulate the sampling clock.
+      Example: 1 kHz sine wave with sampling rate of 8 kHz.

-6. Quantize the analog message signal using defined quantization levels.
+4. Sample the analog signal at a fixed sampling frequency.

+      Use np.arange() or np.linspace() to define the time vector.

+5. Quantize the sampled signal:

+       Define the number of quantization levels (e.g., 8-bit or 256 levels).

+       Perform uniform quantization by mapping amplitude values to nearest level.

-7. Encode the quantized signal into digital form by converting amplitude values to integer levels (PCM).
+6. Encode the quantized signal into binary (PCM).

-8. Plot the message signal, clock signal, quantized (PCM) signal, and demodulated signal.

-9. End the program.
+        Convert each quantized value to its binary equivalent.

+7. Plot waveforms for:

+       Original analog signal

+       Sampled signal

+       Quantized signal

 # PROGRAM
 ```pythonimport matplotlib.pyplot as plt